Kariyushi Club: History

-In 2007, the PAFF, a trade union of freeters (part time workers) and foreign workers, alleged the party for breaking the Labor Standard Act and the Trade Unions Act, claiming it fired an officer without a proper reason.
+In 2007, the PAFF, a trade union of freeters and foreign workers, alleged that the party broke the Labor Standards Act and the Trade Union Act of 1949 by firing an officer without proper reason.

-On March 3, 2008, the party changed its name to the current one.
+On March 3, 2008, the party changed to its current name.

 Policies

-The party ultimately seeks the independent Republic of Ryukyu, they pledge the following policies;
+The party ultimately seeks the independence of the Ryukyu Islands.
+In 2008, the party's platform contained the following policies: